celasa/biomass_thesis/README.md

 * Flux vectors are stored in `data/PHPP_samples/glc/flux`
 * Shadow prices are stored in `data/PHPP_samples/glc/shadow`

-The results from the ammonium environment with acetate as nutrient source, the results are stored in:
+The results from the ammonium environment with acetate as carbon source, the results are stored in:
 * `data/PHPP_samples/nh4_ac`

 ## Data